-Typically, neither the government nor the contractor can anticipate sever weather conditions.
-Therefore, claiming that severe weather conditions should result in an excusable contract delay will not get to the result.
+Typically, neither the government nor the contractor can anticipate severe weather conditions.
+Therefore, claiming that severe weather conditions should result in an excusable delay will not get to the result.
 The federal contracting agency will generally consider extending the performance period.

-Although a contractor may not be entitled to payment in a non-compensable delay, it may have room to negotiate and extended performance period.
+Although a contractor may not be entitled to payment in a non-compensable delay, it may have room to negotiate an extended performance period.

 - Having no control over the weather does not automatically get you compensation.